notthelewis/showcases/rust/blewis/PROTO.md

 }
 ```

-Now, in practice there would be some things done differently.
+Now, in practice there would be a lot of things done differently.
 That's not even tested code.
-I'm almost positive that the
+I'm almost positive that
-meta_data slice and substant & operation won't actually work like that.
+the meta_data slice and substant & operation won't actually work like that.
 That being said, we can see that there are
 substantially fewer allocations made than the equivalent RESP3 parse routine.
 Not counting any allocations occuring at
 the buffered reader, we can see that we allocate:
  1) the vector itself upon the first read call (stack first then heap on push)